nepoloboyshawty/calculator-in-C/README.md

 A terminal-based calculator written in C.
 Performs basic arithmetic operations: addition, subtraction, multiplication, and division.
-Created in memory of my passed-away little bird 🕊️.
+Created in memory of my passed-away little bird.

 ## Features